mcosovic/JuliaGrid.jl/docs/src/tutorials/badDataAnalysis.md

 In this equation, ``C_{ii}`` denotes the ``i``-th diagonal entry of the residual covariance matrix ``\mathbf C \in \mathbb{R}^{k \times k}``.

-The subsequent step involves selecting the largest normalized residual, and the ``j``-th measurement is then identified as bad data and potentially removed from service:
+Next, the largest normalized residual is selected, and the ``j``-th measurement is then identified as bad data and potentially removed from service:
 ```math
     \bar{r}_j = \max \{\bar{r}_i, \forall i \in \mathcal{M} \}.
 ```